gdorwin26/FlowField/README.md

-This is just something I made as part of an art project.
+This is just something I made as an art project.
-To run the page, click here (POSSIBLY LAGGY): https://gdorwin26.github.io/Flowfield
+To run the page, click here (possibly laggy): https://gdorwin26.github.io/Flowfield